ahgroup/DSAIRM/auxilliary/to-do.md

 Using models to explore and predict
 * COMPLETELY DONE Bacteria model with scan over a parameter
-* DONE data comparing example - Virus and drug (HCV)
+* COMPLETELY DONE data comparing example - Virus and drug (HCV)
 * DONE simulating data and fitting to it